World Class Speakers & Entertainment for Conferences & Corporate Events

 Bio

-Jennifer Moss is an award-winning journalist and author, international speaker, and workplace culture strategist.
 Her book, Unlocking Happiness at Work, received the distinguished UK Business Book of the Year Award and her most recent book, The Burnout Epidemic, was named one of the “10 Best New Management Books” by Thinkers50.
 Moss’ inspiring and evidence-based presentations help leaders and their teams find joy and become more resilient and successful.

-In recognition of her contributions to business and public service, Moss was named a Canadian Innovator of the Year and an International Female Entrepreneur of the Year.
+In recognition of her contributions to business and public service, Moss was named a “Canadian Innovator of the Year” and an “International Female Entrepreneur of the Year”.
 She was also the recipient of the Public Service Award from the Office of President Obama and, in 2022, was named to the Thinkers50 Radar list of “30 thinkers to watch”.
-Moss is currently working on her third book, to be published Spring 2024, which will explore some of the biggest workplace trends that came out of the pandemic and offer tactics on how to best manage them.
+Moss is currently working on her third book, Why Are We Here: Creating a Culture Everyone Wants, to be published December 2024.

 Topics & Categories